bbenglish/bbe_study_data/2022_HelloWorld_in_English/About_Data.md

-This repository host the de-identitified data from researches on https://bestbanana.cc

 Meta data is located on the second sheet of each excel.

 The column "Intervened" is 1 if the score of the semester is no less than 70, which is considered as exposed enough to the course intervention--otherwise it is 0.